Acne Scar Treatment

 Steroid injections may be used to soften and shrink hard scars.
 Injections will improve the size, texture and appearance of the scar.

-An IPL Photofacial can treat hyperpigmented or red acne scars.
+An IPL Photofacial will treat hyperpigmented, discolored and red acne scars.

 Fractional laser skin resurfacing

-Dermal fillers can raise depressed scars immediately with no downtime.
-Performing the a subcision technique while injecting the filler can increase collagen production, release scarring pulling down the scar and the filler itself provides immediate volume and lift.
-Filler for acne scarring offers a safe effective treatment choice with minimal to no downtime.
+Dermal fillers can lift depressed scars immediately with no downtime.
+Performing a subcision procedure for depressed acne scars while injecting filler into the depression will increase collagen production, release the scar, and the filler itself provides immediate volume and lift.
+Filler for acne scarring offers a safe and effective treatment choice with minimal to no downtime.

 Surgical revision and excision

-Additionally, deep severe acne scars can be improved with surgical scar revision.
+Deep severe acne scars can be improved with surgical scar revision.
 Depending on your specific case these modalities can be used individually or in combination.
-As a result, the appearance of scars can diminish, and personal self-confidence can increase dramatically.
+Treatment diminishes the appearance of scars and improves self-confidence.

-Multiple physician strength chemical peels, ranging from mild to strong formula strengths of alpha hydroxy acids (AHAs) and trichloroacetic acid (TCA), are available to improve the appearance of acne scarring.
+Multiple physician strength chemical peels made of various formulations of alpha hydroxy acids (AHAs) and trichloroacetic acid (TCA) are available to improve the appearance of acne scarring.
 The choice is based on your needs and goals.

 Microneedling is an office procedure using tiny needles and radiofrequency energy to eliminate acne scars.